Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-How are Savoy cabbage and Potato different?
+How are savoy cabbage and potatoes different?

-Cabbage, savoy, raw and Potatoes, baked, flesh and skin, without salt types were used in this article.
+Cabbage, savoy, raw and Potatoes, baked, flesh, and skin, without salt types were used in this article.

 Infographic